Grand Canyon Beersheba

 The shopping center spans approximately 160,000 square meters, with 50,000 square meters allocated for commercial space, hosting around 250 stores.
 It is considered the largest in Israel by interior size, stretching roughly 273 meters in length.
 The design was executed by the architectural firm MYS Architects.
-It offers a diverse array of stores, including outlets for clothing, sportswear, dining, cafes, and a market. its top floor features a fast-food center, a video arcade, and a gym.
+It offers a diverse array of stores, including outlets for clothing, sportswear, dining, cafes, and a market.
+The top floor features a fast-food center, a video arcade, and a gym.

-Location and Design
+Location and design

 Situated in a residential area of Beersheba, Grand Canyon Beersheba was designed using modern mall architectural principles.
 Its oval-shaped, dual-wing layout enhances store visibility and allows for flexible interior configurations.
 Inspired by the upscale Ramat Aviv Mall in Tel Aviv, the center features multiple floors dedicated to business, shopping, and entertainment.
 The design incorporates large aluminum panels, natural stone, and ceramic glass to create a modern, open atmosphere, while skylights ensure abundant natural lighting.

-Melisron's Acquisition of Eli Lahav's Share
+Ownership

 Initially developed by the Sabag Group in collaboration with the Melisron Group, the shopping center became solely owned by the Melisron Group in May 2016 after Eli Lahav sold his 50% stake.
+The transaction valued the mall at about ₪1 billion (around $260 million).